TexasInstruments/mcupsdk-core/README.md

 In Linux,
   - There is a chance that OpenSSL is already installed.
 If not, here are the steps:
-  - If you have Ubuntu 18.04, do below in Linux Ubuntu shell to install openssl -`$ sudo apt install openssl`
+  - If you have Ubuntu 22.04, do below in Linux Ubuntu shell to install openssl -`$ sudo apt install openssl`

-    If you have an Ubuntu version higher than that, make sure that you install the 1.1.1 version.
+    Make sure that v1.1.1 or v3 version of OpenSSL is installed.
-    You can get the 1.1.1 packages from [here](http://security.ubuntu.com/ubuntu/pool/main/o/openssl/).
+    The v1.1.1 or v3 packages are also available [here](http://security.ubuntu.com/ubuntu/pool/main/o/openssl/).
     The packages required are openssl, libssl and libssl-dev

 Test openssl version by running `openssl version` on a command prompt and make sure there is no error.